Myths and excuses against barefooting

 Bare soles do not spread germs on floors any more than shoes do.

-Feet left open to the air are in fact much healthier than keeping them
+Feet left open to the air are in fact much healthier than when kept

 confined in stagnant fungus-farms all day, which is why those of